 Thermal conditions

 To understand local thermal conditions for reefs within low-latitude and high-latitude regions were examined using temperature data collected via AIMS (Australian Institute of Marine Science) temperature Logger data series, at a of depth 7-15m, for a subset of reefs (Supplemental table 2) from each region (Australian Institute of Marine Science (AIMS) 2020; Supplemental figure 1).
 Experimental temperatures for repeated aerobic physiology and immune response testing included the approximate daily mean summer temperature for both high-latitude (~27°C) and low-latitude (~28.5°C) regions, as well as 30°C (mid-2100 century; SSP2-4.5, SSP3-7.0, and SSP5-8.5), and 31.5°C (end of 2100 century; SSP2-4.5 and SSP5-8.5; Masson-Delmotte et al. 2021).
 Testing began at coolest temperature of 27°C, and once aerobic physiology and immune response testing was completed, fish were warmed to the next temperature of +1.5°C, at a rate of +0.5°C Day-1 for three consecutive days.
 Fish were provided with an additional five days to adjust to the new temperature treatment before the next sampling period began.
-This process was repeated for all testing temperatures. ??
+This process was repeated for all testing temperatures.
+Final testing of XXX...
+Here I would also give the gaps between each testing at the same temps ??

 Aerobic physiology